 Competing video sites maintained at least four video players: 1. home: a full-featured player on their own destination website (i.e. on Hulu itself), 2. embedded: a lightweight version with limited capabilities that users could embed on their blogs, 3. partner: to display on partner sites with unique features turned on or off, 4. social: to display a player on emerging social networks like Facebook.
 Fixing a bug or adding a new feature required updating and testing multiple codebases.

 As an energetic startup, we saw these as conventions that were holding back the industry.
 We took the opportunity to build a player from scratch.
 We paired that with a realism about our circumstance: we thought our site was a fun destination, but we were like any new website: a small fly out in the midst of an enormous web.
 Or maybe we were a tough little spider.
 Anyway, if ever we were to become a destination site, we had to have a presence across the web: on our users remote sites and across social networks.
-That’s where people who loved films could discover us: friends of theirs or trusted voices sharing video clips.
+That’s where people could discover us: friends or trusted bloggers sharing video clips.

 So we set out to build a video player on a single codebase.
 We built a player that was easier to embed, that adapted responsively to its context, a player that had all the features everywhere (rather than just on our site), that was all vector so it scaled beautifully, and a player that anticipated that users would eventually change or update their blog templates so it grew with you as your site grew or changed.